 All shareholders are entitled to equal dividends.
-Holders of American Depositary Shares (ADS) receive dividends in proportion to the number of Syngenta shares represented by ADS.
+Holders of American Depositary Shares (ADSs) receive dividends in proportion to the number of Syngenta shares represented by ADSs, one Syngenta share being equivalent to five ADSs.

-Syngenta does not apply any restrictions or limitations on the transferability and tradability of its shares and ADS.
+Syngenta does not apply any restrictions or limitations on the transferability and tradability of its shares and ADSs.

-Moreover, one or more shareholders whose combined shareholdings represent an aggregate nominal value of at least CHF 10,000 may demand that an item be included in the agenda of a general meeting of shareholders.
+One or more shareholders whose combined shareholdings represent an aggregate nominal value of at least CHF 10,000 may demand that an item be included in the agenda of a general meeting of shareholders.
 Such a demand must be made in writing at the latest 60 days before the meeting and specify the items and proposals of these shareholders.